 Consistent with Prediction 4.1, Had Covid strongly predicts Covid pessimism (its coefficient cannot be directly compared to that of non-dummy regressors, which are standardized).
-This is a distinctive consequence of simulation: having had Covid, especially if severe, can make it easier to imagine less lucky or more vulnerable people dying from it.14 In a Bayesian world, by contrast, surviving Covid should, if anything, promote optimism.
+This is a distinctive consequence of simulation: having had Covid, especially if severe, can make it easier to imagine less lucky or more vulnerable people dying from it.15 In a Bayesian world, by contrast, surviving Covid should arguably promote optimism.
 The number of peak Covid deaths in a state, level, lead to pessimism but the effect fades over time as implied by the negative coefficient of days (which captures days since the growth peak).

 Also consistent with Prediction 4.1, Non-Covid Health Adversities predict pessimism, but less than Level, and also than Had Covid when coefficients are comparable, i.e. in the case of the self-hospital dummy.
 Finally, consistent with Prediction 4.1, Non Health Adversities act as a source of Covid optimism.
-This is due to interference: having gone through a bumpy life makes it easier to retrieve risks different from Covid.
-This reduces simulation of Covid deaths, lowering estimates.
+The model attributes this to interference: having gone through a bumpy life makes it easier to retrieve non-Covid risks, reducing simulation of Covid deaths, and lowering estimates.

-Consistent with the model, both DS and NDS experiences matter based on similarity.
+Consistent with the model, both DS and NDS experiences matter, with similarity predicting their effects.
 Comparing their quantitative effects one can see that moving from zero to four Non-Health Adversities reduces pessimism to an extent equivalent to reducing the number of cumulative deaths in the state from 17000 to 0.
-This is a large number, given that the maximum number of cumulative
+This is a large number, given that the maximum number of cumulative Covid deaths at peak in the data is 15700.
+The effect of Health Adversities is also substantial, estimated at about half this effect.
+NDS experiences can explain why some people may be optimistic/scared even in regions with very virulent/mild pandemic conditions.
+Memory can thus account for large disagreement about the same event, even for people currently experiencing similar conditions and exposed to similar information.
+In the same vein, Table 1 also confirms the role of older age as a driver of optimism and red hair as a driver of pessimism, to which we return below.